natli-think/Alzheimers_Disease_Detection_Using_Deep_Learning/README.md

 ## Acknowledgement
 This project is the result of the combined effort of each individual in my team and I would like to thank my team members [Silpa Chandran](https://www.linkedin.com/in/silpa-chandran-747a78182/), [Vidhya L Prathapan](https://www.linkedin.com/in/vidhya-l-prathapan-28282a180/) & [Krishnapriya P](https://www.linkedin.com/in/manschaftg-ap-ab78351b2/) for making it past all the challenges and let this happen.

 Finally, and above all, I would like to thank our mentor **[Sleeba Paul](https://sleebapaul.github.io/)** whose been always there as a great pillar and never stepped away from helping us out whenever needed.
-If not for him, this project wouldn't have made this far and we do owe him a lot! :)
+If not for him, this project wouldn't have made this far and we do owe him a lot! :)<br>
 Thank you Sleeba Paul!!